 Manmohan Singh to visit Pakistan for Kartarpur corridor inauguration

-New Delhi, Oct 03: Former Prime Minister Manmohan Singh has accepted Punjab Chief Minister Amarinder Singh invitation to visit Kartarpur Sahib Gurudwara in Pakistan for the birth anniversary celebrations of Guru Nanak.
+New Delhi, Oct 03: Former Prime Minister Manmohan Singh has accepted Punjab Chief Minister Amarinder Singh's invitation to visit Kartarpur Sahib Gurudwara in Pakistan for the birth anniversary celebrations of Guru Nanak.

+Prime Minister Narendra Modi and President Ram Nath Kovind have also accepted the Punjab government's invitation to be a part of the celebrations in India.

 The Punjab CM called on the former PM and invited him to join the delegation to the renowned Sikh shrine on the other side of the border.